 The Lighthouse Restaurant

 The Lighthouse Restaurant is a popular restaurant at the start of the spit in Milford-on-Sea.
-It does get busy on a sunny day, so we booked our table on the way out.
+With such a desirable beachfront location, it gets very busy on a sunny day.
+We booked our table on the way out.

 The Lighthouse has a good ambience and the staff were friendly.
-The kids had crab ciabatta, and felt a little guilty as were were going crabbing afterwards!
+The kids had crab ciabatta, and felt a twinge of guilt as were were going crabbing afterwards!

 Crabbing at Keyhaven

-One of the highlights of the day for the children was crabbing at Keyhaven.
+For the children, one of the highlights of our day out at Milford-on-Sea was crab fishing at Keyhaven.

 The “crabbing bridge” at Keyhaven is a fantastic place for crabbing.
 In fact, there are two bridges, so you could use either.
-We used the one nearest Milford-on Sea as we had left our equipment in the car.
+We used the one nearest Milford-on Sea as we’d left our equipment in the car.

 We spent at least an hour crabbing and caught loads.
 It’s easier than other popular crabbing locations, such as Mudeford Quay, as you have less distance to bring the crabs up.